April Birthstone

 Laid Bare

-The April birthstone is diamond — the hardest substance on Earth, a 3-billion-year-old miracle of carbon and pressure.
-Below: its meaning, its myths, the world's most famous stones, and honest jewelry with every cost disclosed.
+The April birthstone is diamond, the hardest substance on Earth, a 3-billion-year-old miracle of carbon and pressure.
+This iconic diamond gemstone is known for its unmatched brilliance, exceptional durability, and timeless symbolism of love, strength, and commitment.
+Below: its meaning, its myths, the world's most famous stones, diamond history, diamond quality insights, and honest diamond jewelry with every cost disclosed.
 No other gem needs transparency more.

 What Is the April Birthstone?